 In the heart of Big Smoky Valley—aka one of the best damn places in the Silver State—is the living ghost town of Manhattan.
 And, the place is so off the radar that many native Nevadans will snivel the minute you bring up this three-syllable community, automatically assuming you’re just confused.
 But oh no, the history here dates all the way back to a silver strike in 1866, just two years after Nevada entered official statehood.
 Small mining operations went down throughout the next handful of decades, but the real boom occurred in the early 1900s when thousands of people flocked to the area with visions of grandeur.
 Conveniently, another busted community was just winding down: Belmont.
 The mines there had just shut down and people were moving on to the next happening hot spot, which was?
 You guessed it, Manhattan.
 But, they didn’t leave town without taking what was theirs, which included the exquisite Belmont church.
-As actual thieves in the night, these new Manhattan dwellers traveled all the way to Belmont and snatched their church, moving it to their new community.
+As actual thieves of the night, these new Manhattan dwellers traveled all the way to Belmont and snatched their church, moving it to their new community.
 Rightfully so, it caused quite a rumble with people who chose to say in Belmont, and in the years since, Belmont has replicated an identical church.
 But, the original and very much treasured Belmont church actually sits in Manhattan.
 Howard Hughes also dabbled in gold and silver mining in Nevada, and owned a chunk of land in Manhattan that his empire owned all the way up until the 1970s.
 While he claimed to have mined all over Nevada, he himself only mined in one actual place, which was none other than Manhattan.
 Best yet, some major mining operations are still happening not far from here today.
 Spend the afternoon exploring this living ghost town, grab a room at the Manhattan Hotel, and hang out with some modern-day miners in the legendary Manhattan Bar—all of which will be worth your while.

 If a place is so gorgeous that its original founders thought that it was in fact, Paradise, well then hey, it’s good enough for me to want to check out.
 Period.
 That’s the case when it comes to the truly spectacular living ghost town of Paradise Valley, just a short jaunt north of Winnemucca.
 Expansive views of the Santa Rosa Mountains and dilapidated buildings that make you feel like you’ve just walked onto a movie set are just a few reasons to high tail it up to this beautiful countryside.
 About 100 people called this slice of heaven home when originally setting up shop, and the same is true today.
 As if there were any more reasons we needed to throw out to convince you to get there immediately, here’s one more: Paradise Valley is such a special place that the Smithsonian, American Folklife Center and U.S. Library of Congress executed a fascinating ethnographic study of the history and culture of the area’s mega-interesting ranching community.
 Remarkably, PV is home to an astonishing variation of ethnic groups, including Apache, Anglo, Basque, Chinese, German, Italian and Northern Paiute.
 Oh, and did we mention that there’s a super cool bar with even cooler hosts?
 Head to Paradise Valley Saloon & Bar G for some unforgettable homemade chorizo and stories from locals that cant be matched.